ManageIQ/integration_tests/docs/guides/dev_guide.rst

 * If you feel icky about something you've written but don't know how to make it better, ask someone.
 It's better to have it fixed before submitting it as a pull request ;)
+* Use :py:mod:`six` library to write Python 3 compatible code.

 Other useful code style guidelines: